henriquesposito/authenticity_performances/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# authenticity_performances
+# Radiating Truthiness: Authenticity performances in politics in Brazil and the United States

-The goal of authenticity_performances repo is to include data, cleaning, and analysis, for a transparent research process of authenticity performances in political discourses Brazil and the US.
+This repository makes publicly available all the replication materials for the article “Radiating Truthiness: Authenticity performances in politics in Brazil and the United States”.